Northern Chile with your family - 3 weeks: Atacama, salt desert and starry skies

 - Laguna de Caquena A spectacular place to observe wildlife, especially pink flamingos.

-- Cerro Milagro A short hike offering breathtaking views of the surrounding valleys and volcanoes.
+- Cerro Milagro Short hike offering breathtaking views of the surrounding valleys and volcanoes, returning by way of the canyon.

 - Park crossing to Colchane A wild and incredible route, with completely different scenery at every turn.
 Not to be missed Salar de Surire, a vast salar where you can observe flamingos and the unique beauty of the Altiplano.